quantiaconsulting/continuous-analytics-examples/sss_firealarm/readme.md

 ### you know you succeeded if

 1. you can open [http://localhost:8888](http://localhost:8888)
-2. enter the password `sda` you log into a [jupyter lab environment](https://jupyterlab.readthedocs.io/en/stable/) and you have a folder named `notebooks`
+2. entering the password `sda`, you log into a [jupyter lab environment](https://jupyterlab.readthedocs.io/en/stable/) and you have a folder named `notebooks`

 ## 2. Explore Spark Structured Streaming by example